-OCEMS operate from 8:00 A.M. to 3:05 p.m.
-The OCEMS doors to the building will unlock at 6:45 A.M. for early drop off.
+OCEMS operates from 8:00 a.m. to 3:05 p.m.
+The OCEMS doors to the building will unlock at 6:45 a.m. for early drop-off.
 High school students are welcome to use the early drop-off at the OCEMS.
-Students should not arrive prior to that time.
+However, students should not arrive before that time.
 Breakfast begins at 7:40 a.m. in the school's cafeteria.
 Students not wishing to eat breakfast will be informed of where to wait until it is time for them to go to their lockers or report to their classrooms.